Suruchisahu/Video-Subcription-EDA/README.md

-Absolutely, here's a README file you can use for your Github repository containing the EDA code:

 ## MavenFlix Subscription Analysis

 This repository contains Python code for Exploratory Data Analysis (EDA) on a subscription cohort analysis dataset for MavenFlix.